nobodhi/javascript_coding_exercise/README.md

 The types of changes in a stateless system like a database or a REST API are *insert, update and delete*.
 We can model string editing using this pattern.
 In the insert/delete case the strings will have different length, plus or minus one, but will be otherwise identical.
 In the update case the strings will have the same length and be otherwise identical except for a single character difference.
 We can therefore use the same singleton pattern as we used in the [Palindrome Permutation](#palindrome-permutation), checking for changes in any character element and allowing one and only one change.

+### LRU Cache

+(16.25) Design a caching mechanism for web lookups that will map two values, e.g. a street address and a sales tax rate.
+Assume the two values are strings, and the cache has a maximum size and starts empty.
+When the maximum size is reached, the cache should begin deleting the least recently used entries in the cache.

+#### Solution

+This problem is solveable in O(1) time complexity and O(n) space complexity.
+The trick is two use two data structures, a doubly linked list and a hashmap.
+When a user performs a lookup, the key they enter is searched on in the hashmap to find a node in the linked list, which contans the key-value pair.
+The linked list also keeps the nodes in order, so that the most recently used is at the head of the list and the least recently used at the tail.

+The test is [test/lru-test.js](test/lru-test.js) and a vanilla JS solution using ES6 pseudo-classes is here: [lru-cache-es6.js](lru-cache-es6.js).

 ## Common Problems